airsus/automagic/README.md

 After clicking on *Configurations...* button a new window is opened where you can customize preprocessing steps:

 1. In the *Filtering* section you can choose the order of the filtering.
 The default value corresponds to the default value computed by `pop_eegfiltnew.m`.
-2. In the *Channel rejection criterias* you can select or deselect the three different criterias *Kurtosis*, *Probability* and *Spectrum* to reject channels (see `pop_rejchan.m`).
-The corresponding thresholds can also be customized.
+2. In the *Channel rejection criterias* you can select or deselect the four different criterias *Line Noise*, *Channel criterion*, *Burst Criterion* and *Window Criterion*.
+The first to criteria are used to detect noisy channels and the last two criterias to remove noisy time windoes.
+By default only the first two criteria are checked and noisy channels will be marked during the visualisation step, where you can choose to interpolate them.
+For more information about these criterias, please see `clean_artifacts.m` by **Artifact Subspace Reconstruction**.
    * You can additionally choose to have a channel rejection based on the **Robust Average Referencing** suggested in [PREP](https://github.com/VisLab/EEG-Clean-Tools) pipeline.
 Note that this is a very time consuming operation.
 3. *ICA* can be selected or deselected.
 Note that ICA and PCA can not be chosen together at the same time.
 The ICA uses the algorithm in MARA extension of MATLAB.
 4. *PCA* can be selected or deselected.
 The parameters correspond to paramters of `inexact_alm_rpca.m`.
 The default value *lambda* is ![alt tag](https://github.com/amirrezaw/automagic/blob/master/automagic_resources/sqrt.jpg) where m is the number of channels.
 5. The mode of interpolation can be determined.
 The default value is *spherical*.

    * Note:	The preprocessing parameters can be set only during project creation.

 ### 2.4.
 The Pre-Processing Panel

 Click on Run to start the pre-processing of your data.
 This is the first thing you should do after creating a new project or after adding data to an existing project.
-Pre-processing includes filtering, detection of bad channels, EOG regression, PCA, and automatic interpolation.
+Pre-processing may include filtering, detection of bad channels, EOG regression, PCA or ICA, and detrending.

 Should the project folder already contain files (i.e. should some of the projects data already have been pre-processed), you will be able to choose whether existing files will be overwritten or skipped after clicking on Run.